Skip to main content

 People with dementia can become confused, restless, and may also sometimes seem irritable, tearful or agitated.
 This can lead to difficulties with planning and organising.

-According to the Alzheimer’s Society there are around 850,000 people in the UK with dementia.
-One in 14 people over 65 will develop dementia, and the condition affects 1 in 6 people over 80.
-The number of people with dementia is increasing because people are living longer.
-It is estimated that by 2025, the number of people with dementia in the UK will have increased to around 1 million.
+There are around 982,000 people in the UK living with dementia, and 1 in 14 people over 65 have dementia.
+The number of people with dementia is increasing because people are living longer, and it is estimated that by 2040, the number of people with dementia in the UK will have increased to around 1.4 million.

 To access up to date information on signs, symptoms and treatment guidance click on the links below: